bxdoan/bxdoan/README.md

 <div align="center">

-> If you do what you’ve always done, you’ll get what you’ve always gotten.
+> The mind is everything.
+What you think you become.

-> — Tony Robbins —
+> — Buddha —

 </div>